 Street signs, addresses and menus in Barcelona, and across Catalonia (Google maps too), have been changing to the local language in recent years, although many businesses retain Castillian Spanish on their websites.
 It can be confusing at first, but not for long.
 Carrer/calle, avinguda/avenida, platja/playa, and Sant Joan/San Juan, are all pretty similar.
 Some familiarity with French or Italian helps with parlar/hablar, sortida/salida, nit/noche, bon dia/buenos dias, or si us plau/por favor.
 But gos boig (perro loco) and tancat Dilluns (cerrado Lunes) might throw you at first glance (in case the Crazy Dog weiner stand is Closed Mondays).
 Many restaurants also provide English language menus, but where's the fun in that?
 Airport and train station signs are usually in all three languages.

 For Fire!! the annual early June LGBTQ film festival, see the Mostra/ Fire website, in English, Catalan and Spanish.

-See the Pride Barcelona 2017 English language pages for events this year, June 28th - July 9th.
+See the Pride Barcelona English language pages about events in late June/ early July.

 Our maps & listings tab has locations and web links for these and other businesses.